Alfred Ely Beach: Munn & Co.

+His patent agency eventually brought him fame and fortune, and his magazine helped stimulate 19th-century technological innovations and became one of the most prestigious scientific magazines of its time.
+During its peak years, Munn & Co., as the patent agency of Scientific American, prosecuted about one third of all the patents issued by the US Patent Office.
+By 1924, they had filled more than 200,000 patents, representing about 15% of all the patents filled in the United States, and was partly responsible for the rapid growth of the US patent system.
+After opening an office in Washington, they opened new offices across the globe and became recognized as the most successful patent law firm in the world.

 Invention of a subway

 Beach's most famous invention was New York City's first subway, the Beach Pneumatic Transit.
-He created his own enterprise using the technology, naming it the Beach Pneumatic Transit Company, and made himself its President.
-This idea came about during the late 1860s, when traffic in New York was a nightmare, especially along its central artery of Broadway.
+He received his first charter by the legislature in 1868, four years before Commodore Vanderbilt's attempt to build a subway in New York.
+Beach created his own enterprise using pneumatic tube technology, naming it the Beach Pneumatic Transit Company, and made himself its President.
+This idea came about during the late 1860s, when traffic in New York was very difficult, especially along its central artery of Broadway, crowded with pedestrians and horse carriages.
 Beach was one of a few visionaries who proposed building an underground railway under Broadway to help relieve the traffic congestion.
-The inspiration was the underground Metropolitan Railway in London but in contrast to that and others' proposals for New York, Beach proposed the use of trains propelled by pneumatics instead of conventional steam engines, and construction using a tunnelling shield of his invention to minimize disturbing the street.
+The inspiration was the underground Metropolitan Railway in London, but in contrast to that and others' proposals for New York, Beach proposed the use of trains propelled by pneumatics instead of conventional steam engines, and construction using a tunnelling shield of his invention to minimize disturbing the street.

 Beach used a circular design based upon Marc Isambard Brunel's rectangular shield, which may represent the shift in design from rectangular to cylindrical.
 It was unclear when or who transitioned tunneling shield design from rectangular to circular until The New York Times wrote an article describing the original Beach tunneling shield in 1870.